Matt-FTW/dotfiles/.github/README.md

 ### :package: <samp>Manual Installation</samp>

 > [!NOTE]
 > The names of the packages are from the AUR and Arch Repos; adapt them to your system.
 Most of the packages are available on other distros official repos (most of the time out-to-date).
-For CLI/TUI specific packages I recommend to use [homebrew](https://brew.sh/).
+To install CLI/TUI specific packages in non-arch based distros, I recommend to use [homebrew](https://brew.sh/).

 1. First, lets start with the required **base packages** for the configuration to function.
 Assuming you're running Arch Linux, and your AUR helper is [yay](https://github.com/Jguer/yay):